FREE EXPEDITED SHIPPING

 Credit: Dream79

-Granulated sugar is used in most baking recipes, but it's also a good idea to have brown sugar, white sugar, dark brown sugar, coconut sugar, and powdered sugar on hand.
-For chocolate chip cookies, brown sugar is a requirement!
-In addition, all buttercream recipes require powdered sugar.
-Sweeteners like corn syrup and maple syrup are also recommended.
+Granulated sugar is a common ingredient in baking, but it's also handy to have brown sugar, white sugar, dark brown sugar, coconut sugar, and powdered sugar in your kitchen.
+It's also good to keep sweeteners like corn syrup and maple syrup on hand for various baking needs.

 8) Eggs